Stouts/Stouts.backup/README.md

 backup_target_user:
 backup_target_pass:

+# Time frame for old backups to keep, Used for the "purge" command.
+# see duplicity man page, chapter TIME_FORMATS)
 backup_max_age: 1M

+# Number of full backups to keep.
+Used for the "purge-full" command.
+# See duplicity man page, action "remove-all-but-n-full".
 backup_max_full_backups: 1

+# forces a full backup if last full backup reaches a specified age
+backup_full_max_age: 1M

+# set the size of backup chunks to VOLSIZE MB instead of the default 25MB.
+backup_volsize: 50

 # verbosity of output (error 0, warning 1-2, notice 3-4, info 5-8, debug 9)
 backup_verbosity: 3